-This season I am keeping my decor simple and neutral.
+This season, I am keeping my decor simple and neutral.
 I am all about bringing in nature and practicing intention in my home.
-Reminding myself that less can be more.
-So far, it feels soothing and perfect at this point in our lives.
-As Empty Nesters, we will celebrate this Christmas at our Lake Home and have company coming in and out for over two weeks.
+I remind myself that less can be more.
+So far, it feels soothing and perfect at this point in our life.
+As Empty Nesters, we’ll celebrate this Christmas at our Lake Home with company coming in and out for over two weeks.
 The less fuss, the better.
-So welcome, and let’s get started with the Master Bedroom.
+So welcome, let’s start with the Primary Bedroom.

-Do you decorate in your bedroom?
-I started a few years ago, and I have to say I love it.
+Do you decorate your bedroom for the holidays?
+I started a few years ago, and I must to say I love it.
 It feels cozy and romantic.
-I like to keep it simple with a soft color palette and lots of textures.
+I prefer to keep it simple with a soft color palette and lots of textures.
 I used a fluffy throw for the tree skirt and placed a basket with pillows off to the side for even more texture.
-The neon peace sign is so pretty lit at night.
+The neon peace sign is especially pretty at night.

 Even as I have scaled back a bit, I have to keep up with our traditions.
 This Angel has been on our tree for years after I dropped the 80’s Angel that lit up under her skirt that we also had for years.
-My girls saw this one day and said, “Mama, she looks like you” I was never sure if it was the hair (??) or what it was, but as weird as she is….we love her.
+My girls saw this one day and said, “Mama, she looks like you.”
+I was never sure if it was the hair (??) or what it was, but as weird as she is….we love her.
 Another tradition is making our own ornaments.
 This is one of my favorite crafts for the holidays.

 Scented candles are my love language.
 This time of year, they are usually scents that remind me of baked goods.
 This one is Sugar Cookie.